Real Time with Bill Maher: Changes between 2020 and 2025

 On August 28, 2020, Bill Maher returned to the studio, but with no audience and guests appearing remotely over a video screen.
 From September 11, 2020, to October 30, 2020, and November 13, 2020, a limited audience was brought in with some guests appearing remotely while others are in studio.
-November 6, 2020, featured the first show with a limited audience, mainly the staff writers, and all guests appearing in studio.
+November 6, 2020, featured the first show with a limited audience, mainly the staff writers, and all guests appearing in the studio.
 A format that has been done consistently since the Season 18 finale on November 20, 2020, into Season 19.
 Since February 5, 2021, of Season 19, the show has allowed regular audience attendees in the studio who have tested negative for COVID-19.
-After the monologue, Maher speaks with the first guest appearing in studio sitting in the armchairs moved six feet apart across from another.
+After the monologue, Maher speaks with the first guest appearing in the studio sitting in the armchairs moved six feet apart across from another.
 The panel discussion involves two guests sitting six feet apart from one another across from Maher at the discussion table.
 And no "Overtime" segment.

 The season 19 episode scheduled for May 14, 2021, was canceled after Maher tested positive for COVID-19 during the show's weekly testing for COVID.
 The episode was to feature Neil deGrasse Tyson, Max Brooks, and Dan Carlin as guests.
-The following May 21 show was cancelled as a precaution.
+The following May 21 show was canceled as a precaution.

-For season 20, the show does not air live, rather it is pre-recorded at 7:00 pm ET with the 10:00 pm ET airing unchanged with the same three guest format from the previous season.
+For season 20, the show does not air live, rather it is pre-recorded at 7:00 pm ET with the 10:00 pm ET airing unchanged with the same three-guest format from the previous season.
 "Overtime" returned on January 21, 2022, following the season premiere.
 Instead of the usual four guests format, it is the three guests, the first guest interviewed after the monologue, and the two guests who sit with Maher at the discussion table during the rest of the show.
-This format has continued into season 21.
+This format has continued into season 21 and season 22.

+Episode 11 of season 23, which aired April 11, 2025, was controversial for Maher describing his positive experience when talking with US President Donald Trump.
+Maher's guest Josh Rogin pointed out after Maher's monologue that Maher had been "used as a prop" by Trump to play the media and that Maher had been swayed by the "proximity as principle".
+Political YouTube commentator Adam Mockler echoed this sentiment.